awsdocs/amazon-s3-userguide/doc_source/about-object-ownership.md

 ## Setting Object Ownership<a name="object-ownership-setting"></a>

-You can apply an Object Ownership setting using the S3 console, AWS CLI, AWS SDKs, Amazon S3 REST API, or AWS CloudFormation\.
+You can apply an Object Ownership setting by using the Amazon S3 console, AWS CLI, AWS SDKs, Amazon S3 REST API, or AWS CloudFormation\.
 The following REST API and AWS CLI commands support Object Ownership:

 | REST API | AWS CLI | Description |